-With an estimated 20 million people dealing with some form of substance abuse, you’re not alone in your path to recovery.
+With an estimated 20 million people are dealing with some form of substance use disorders, you’re not alone in your path to recovery.
 While there are many people who are dealing with similar issues, no two roads to recovery will look exactly the same.
 When you’re going through a methadone detox, make sure you’ve built a recovery program that’s shaped to your needs.

 The increasing number of people who are choosing to perform their detox at home can thank increased research and accessibility to detox materials.
 Whether its the medication that aids detox or just the ability to talk about it in public, this is a great time to get healthier through recovery.